4 Powerful Ways To Write Sales Follow Up Letters For Profit

-If you've only been in contact with the prospect once, it can pay to briefly remind them of who you are and what you do in your sales follow up letter is used to re-introduce yourself to them.
+If you’ve only been in contact with the prospect once, it can pay to briefly remind them of who you are and what you do.
+This is where your sales follow up letter is used to re-introduce yourself to them.

 Many people get dozens of emails a day, and some sign up for numerous email lists without even remembering they did so.
 Mention briefly that you’re emailing because the prospect requested more information on Topic X (what this is depends on how you get opt-ins to your mailing list).